xpladev/docs/content/en/docs/develop/core-modules/xatp.md

 - type: `string`

-AMM's pair contract address must be a pair that can query the ratio with a pool including Xpla.
+AMM's pair contract address must be a pair that can query the ratio with a pool including XPLA.

 #### Decimals